-When starting your first business, an early decision involves selecting a business structure, which defines the legal and tax framework of your company.
+When starting your first business, an early decision involves selecting a business structure which defines your company’s legal and tax framework.
 Among the options available, a sole proprietorship stands out for its simplicity and direct connection between the business and the owner.

 Sole proprietorships are a popular business structure in Rhode Island.
-To help understand whether it’s the right structure for your business, this guide provides an overview of the sole proprietorship and a step-by-step guide on how to register.
+This guide provides an overview of the sole proprietorship and a step-by-step guide on registering it to help you understand whether it’s the right structure for your business.

 What is a Sole Proprietorship?

 A sole proprietorship is a business owned and operated by a single individual, with no distinction between the owner and the business entity.
-In this structure, there’s no legal separation between the business’s finances and your personal finances.
+This structure has no legal separation between the business’s finances and your personal finances.
 This means that all the profits, losses, and assets of the business are directly yours.
 In Rhode Island, sole proprietorships represent a significant portion of businesses, largely due to their simplicity and flexibility.

 Other business structures include: